 Feudal Japan is often idealized in historical works of art and modern fiction.
 This historical period is associated with fierce samurai, elegant courtesans, and an ever-present sense of formality in dress and culture (conversely, if you want a view of the violent, chaotic ugliness of the period, check out samurai cinema).
 Sex in feudal Japan was often idealized too, but sexuality was a lot less elegant and formal than many realize.
-This list will explore these harsh realities, and describe what sex was like in feudal Japan.
+This list will explore these harsh realities, and describe what intercourse was like in feudal Japan.

 When you hear the word samurai, you probably think of violence, honor, loyalty, a strict code of behavior.
 Maybe you see images of Toshiro Mifune or Tatsuya Nakadai, in a vortex of swirling wind and sand, mercilessly slicing down enemies.
 Or Zatoichi (who technically wasn't a samurai, just fyi) laying waste to hoards of yakuza scum.